painjanevivek/painjanevivek/README.md

 <br />

-**ML-powered housing recommendation system using quiz-based user inputs, a responsive frontend, and a Python neural-network backend.**
+An ML-powered housing recommendation system using quiz-based user inputs, a responsive frontend, and a Python neural-network backend.

 | Category | Details |
 |---|---|